daptablade/docs/mynewbook/Tutorials/Simple optimisation problem.md

   0.0 \leq g(x,y) \leq 10.0  \quad , \quad g(x,y) = x + y  .
 $$

-Instead of adding another component to the Run, we can implement this simple constraint using an openMDAO [ExecComp](https://openmdao.org/newdocs/versions/latest/features/building_blocks/components/exec_comp.html) component.
+Instead of adding another component to the {term}`Run`, we can implement this simple constraint using an openMDAO [ExecComp](https://openmdao.org/newdocs/versions/latest/features/building_blocks/components/exec_comp.html) component.

 Select the open-mdao component in the workspace to edit it, navigate to the `Parameters` tab, and copy and paste the [constrained](tutorials-open-mdao-paraboloid-parameters) Parameter values.